This article goes into the nitty-gritty details of how reading mode parses certain metadata about articles from webpages.

 The Chrome DOM Distiller by Google is only reluctantly included in Chrome for Android and hidden under an option in the accessibility menu.
 It’s featured more prominently in Microsoft Edge for Android, however.

 I frankly don’t have any idea of it works.
-Chrome DOM Distiller is more than 23 000 lines of Java and I’ve not been able to make heads or tails of how it works.
+Chrome DOM Distiller is more than 23 000 lines of Java and I haven’t been able to make heads or tails of how it works.

 Mercury Reader, available as a browser extension to Google Chrome, uses the